notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 nest g r hobby
 ```

-Our resolvers are added to the `prodivers` array in the `app.module.ts`.
+Our resolvers are added to the `providers` array in the `app.module.ts`.

 ```ts
 import { Resolver } from '@nestjs/graphql';